 Tip #9: Fee structure

+In terms of tips to find a wealth manager, fees are always important to consider because they eat into your profits.
 Review base management fees, performance fees (if applicable), hurdles and deficiency carryforwards (if applicable), custodial fees, etc. These fee structures may work in conjunction with each other to maximize the net fees payable to the investment manager.
 As such, the overall cost of managing one’s investments may be higher than it initially seems.
 It is important to be familiar with the nature of the revenue stream of their wealth management company, as it can greatly impact overall portfolio returns.

 Tip #10: Key employee retention plans

 Although some level of turnover is to be expected in the investment management industry, you should look at what incentive programs the investment management firm has in place to retain their top talent.
 It is vital that firms have the right, performance-based incentive programs for their employees that ultimately motivate them to remain at the firm.
-A lower employee turnover will result in a greater consistency with not only portfolio management, but also in client services.
+A lower employee turnover will result in greater consistency with not only portfolio management but also in client services.

 Tip #11: Look at all your Wealth Management options